sltzgs/DBS_ThalaMAP/README.md

 **DBS_ThalaMAP** is the companion codebase for the paper:

 > _An AI-based tool reveals hidden deep brain boundaries from electrophysiology_
-> Simon Leszek, Matthew R. Baker, Bryan T. Klassen, Michael A. Jensen,
-> Gaby Ojeda Valencia, Klaus-Robert Müller, Kai J. Miller
+> Simon Leszek, Matthew R. Baker, Bryan T. Klassen, Michael A. Jensen, Gaby Ojeda Valencia, Klaus-Robert Müller and, Kai J. Miller.

 ---